-3.4.3.6.
-PSU context model
+3.4.3.4.
+PSU detailed consent

-The PSU context can be seen as a collection of individual accreditations.
+The PSU detailed consent will specify which account or functionality will be accessible to the AISP.
+It can be seen as a collection of individual accreditations.

 This collection is specific to a given PSU, a given TPP and a given ASPSP.